Romney's foreign controversies overshadow economic message

 Polls show that while Obama is well liked and seen as having done a good job on foreign policy, voters often trust Romney more to improve the economy and lower the unemployment rate of 8.2 percent.

-“One of the most important questions in this whole campaign is how do you create jobs, and I think the president had sort of a Freudian slip suggesting people who build jobs and build businesses didn’t do it,” Gingrich said.

-Obama visits New York on Monday night for a campaign fundraising event at a Manhattan hotel that guests will pay $40,000 to attend.

-Additional reporting by Steve Holland in Jerusalem, Gabriel Debenedetti in Arlington, Margaret Chadbourn aboard Air Force One and Jihan Abdalla in Ramallah; Editing by Alistair Bell and Peter Cooney
+Additional reporting by Steve Holland in Jerusalem, Gabriel Debenedetti in Arlington, Margaret Chadbourn aboard Air Force One, Jihan Abdalla in Ramallah, and Matt Spetalnick in Washington; Editing by Alistair Bell and Peter Cooney